allrox/GoF-Structural-Patterns/adapter/readme.md

 - `LegacyPalette` is an old class with specific color methods (`getPrimary()`, etc.)
 - `ColorToken` is the new standard interface
-- `PrimaryColorAdapter` implements `ColorToken` and internally uses a `LegacyPalette` instance to provide compatibility
+- `ColorAdapter` implements `ColorToken` and internally uses a `LegacyPalette` instance to provide compatibility

 ---